lupyuen/lupyuen.github.io/src/iot.md

 [(See the complete log)](https://gist.github.com/lupyuen/0871ac515b18d9d68d3aacf831fd0f5b)

-5 seconds later, our app receives the __Join Accept Response__ from our LoRaWAN Gateway (ChirpStack)...
+5 seconds later, our app receives the __Join Accept Response__ from our ChirpStack LoRaWAN Gateway (by handling the GPIO Interrupt triggered by the LoRa Transceiver)...

 ```text
 ###### =========== MLME-Confirm ============ ######